 - Ask a builder to provide the same sort of service, based on their own costing methods.
 Many builders will offer this for free, on the assumption that they will be in with a favourable chance of securing the work.
 It is a lot of work to ask a builder to do this for nothing, so should only be done when the design is pretty fixed, or cost advice is crucial to making a decision.

 Criticisms of each option can include: “The QS will bump the price up to cover themselves”, and “the builder may knock the price down to secure the work”.
-As long as the parties involved know why they are being asked to price, and are reputable, local firms this shouldn’t really be the case.
+As long as the parties involved know why they are being asked to price, and are reputable, long-standing local firms this shouldn’t really be the case.

 This is not intended to scaremonger or put potential clients off, as each project is quite different, but more a word of warning against some of the magazine figures, that may raise aspirations above desired budgets.